GrinonBarrett/Taksidos/Fzugah.md

 **Hurl Flame**: Once per round, as an action or reaction, the avatar may loose flames in a 25 yard line from itself.
 This line is 3 yards high and 1 yard wide.
 Anything caught in the line is subject to a fire attack *and a fire attack*.
 This line remains as a wall of flame for an hour (or until dismissed by the will of the avatar) which inflicts a fire attack against anything which passes through the wall and a fire attack with a 1d4 bonus at the end of any phase a creature occupies the space.

-**WHole Mind**: The avatar is immune to effects which affect the mind.
+**Whole Mind**: The avatar is immune to effects which affect the mind.

 **Fzugah's Cry**: Once per encounter, the avatar may inflict a psychic attack *a sonic attack, and an additional psychic attack,* against everything within a mile.